-Our client had a bench warrant that was six years old stemming from his failure to file anything with the court showing compliance with the terms of probation after entering a “No Contest” plea to a third-time DUI.
+Our client had a bench warrant that was six years old stemming from his failure to file anything with the court showing compliance with the terms of informal, or summary, probation after entering a “No Contest” plea to a third-time DUI.
+Judge view this type of violation as a serious problem, as it suggests the defendant has no regard or respect for the court system or any promise he or she made while in court.

-Greg Hill explained that upon recalling the warrant, it was likely that the Long Beach judge handling his case would impose at least the original terms of probation (143 more days in county jail), plus some punishment for the six year old bench warrant.
+Greg Hill explained that upon recalling the bench warrant, it was likely that the Long Beach judge handling his case would impose at least the original terms of probation (143 more days in county jail), plus some punishment for the six-year old bench warrant.
 180 days in jail seemed like a certainty.

 Governor George Deukmejian Courthouse